 - Excuse Plot: The 'plot' of this game is to play as four unseen ChuChu Pilots to get away from giant mutated cats.
 You soon forget this.

-- Instant 180 Degree Turn: Normally, if you hit a wall, you turn right (or left if no right turn is possible), but if you reach a dead end, you make a 180.
+- Instant 180-Degree Turn: Normally, if you hit a wall, you turn right (or left if no right turn is possible), but if you reach a dead end, you make a 180.
 You can also force an instant turn using arrows.
-Mouse happily turn around, but the arrows only work twice on cats for a 180.
+Mice happily turn around, but the arrows only work twice on cats for a 180.

 - Three Arrows At A Time: Challenge or versus modes.